Traditions of the United States Senate: Senate gavel

 The Senate uses three gavels, each of which has an hourglass shape with no handle.
 The first gavel, which had been used since at least 1789, cracked during the 1954 Senate session when then Vice President Richard Nixon (acting as President of the Senate) used it during a heated debate.
 Prior to this, an attempt to further prevent damage to the old gavel was done by adding silver plates to both ends.
 A replacement gavel made of ivory was presented to the Senate by the Republic of India and first used on November 17, 1954.
 In response to widespread awareness of elephant poaching and illegal ivory trades, a white marble gavel has been in use since at least 2021.
+The old gavel was briefly out of retirement by Vice President Kamala Harris on December 5, 2023 to cast her record breaking 32nd tie breaking vote as Senate president.

 All three gavels are kept in a mahogany box that is carried to the senate floor by a page; at the adjournment of a senate session the gavels are taken to the Sergeant at Arms' office for safekeeping.